Congress has just finished working on a COVID-19 relief bill, and one of the big issues turned out to be…sales tax.

 States generally rely on sales tax for their operating funds.
 With businesses closed and people staying home, states have been expecting a big shortfall in sales tax revenue.
 In fact, as of June 2020, states were seeing shortfalls, according to the Pew Research Center.
 By the end of the year, that was no longer true across the board.

 Some states have actually seen a huge shortfall.
-Alaska, for example, saw a 42.5% decrease in their sales tax collection.
+Alaska, for example, saw a 42.5% decrease in its sales tax collection.
 Of course, Alaska doesn’t have a regular state sales tax.
 Their drop might be a large percentage but a smaller dollar figure.

-Hawaii took a 17% hit, though, and five other states had drops in the double digits.
+Hawaii took a 17% hit, though, and five other states had dropped in the double digits.
 Hawaii and Florida (with an 11.3% drop) both rely quite a bit on tourism, and both were seriously affected by travel bans and the collapse of the hospitality industry.
 Nevada (-11.8%) and Texas (-10.4%) may be suffering from the same problem, and Texas relies on oil, which didn’t do well in the pandemic.

 North Dakota, with a 14.8% dip, is another state that relies on oil, but they’re feeling optimistic going forward.